Frequently Asked Questions

 Q. As a shareholder do I have any public liability or other legal responsibilities?
 For instance what would be the consequence if a chargepoint gets damaged?

 A: Your personal liability in all circumstances is restricted to the value of your shares.
-Charge my Street has public liability insurance.
+Charge My Street has public liability insurance.

 Q. What are the tax implications of my investment in shares?